PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Directs staff and operations of statewide emergency interoperability telecommunications unit; coordinates, plans and manages unit activities; formulates interoperability program goals and objectives; develops or assists in development of related policies and procedures; interprets and administers pertinent laws; evaluates staff; prepares or assists in preparation of unit budget; negotiates contracts with commercial vendors, government agencies and communication companies; maintains contacts with individuals both within and outside of unit who might impact on program activities; represents office on statewide, regional and federal telecommunication policies and regulatory issues; coordinates interoperability systems with federal, state, adjacent states, regional and local public safety first responder organizations; may testify at hearings; performs related duties as required.
+Directs staff and operations of statewide emergency telecommunications or interoperability telecommunications unit; coordinates, plans and manages unit activities; formulates emergency telecommunications or interoperability program goals and objectives; develops or assists in development of related policies and procedures; interprets and administers pertinent laws; evaluates staff; prepares or assists in preparation of unit budget; negotiates contracts with commercial vendors, government agencies and communication companies; maintains contacts with individuals both within and outside of unit who might impact on program activities; represents office on statewide, regional and federal telecommunication policies and regulatory issues; coordinates emergency telecommunications or interoperability systems with federal, state, adjacent states, regional and local public safety first responder organizations; may testify at hearings; performs related duties as required.

-Division of Fire Emergency and Building Service, Office of Statewide Emergency Telecommunication: oversees development of technical specifications and application and integration of new telecommunication technologies for new and existing statewide interoperability systems; provides complex technical analysis and oversight of plans, specifications and estimates for interoperable telecommunications systems; coordinates installation of interoperability communications equipment; designs, implements and maintains statewide telecommunication interoperability facilities, systems and equipment.
+Division of Statewide Emergency Telecommunications: oversees development of technical specifications and application and integration of new telecommunication technologies for new and existing statewide emergency telecommunications or interoperability systems; provides complex technical analysis and oversight of plans, specifications and estimates for emergency telecommunications or interoperable telecommunications systems; coordinates installation of interoperability communications equipment; designs, implements and maintains statewide telecommunication interoperability facilities, systems and equipment.

 Division of Emergency Management, Communication Unit: oversees all phases of program grant; develops evaluation standards and timetables in adherence with grant implementation; procures and coordinates installation of interoperability communications equipment; coordinates records of all interoperability assets; assists in development of Standard Operational Procedures (SOP) and Tactical Interoperable Communication Plan (TICP) for state, regions and municipalities to ensure compliance with the National Incident Management System (NIMS); facilitates and coordinates training of interoperability systems users; may provide operational management to the Statewide Operations Center.